PYAG1/scheduling-agent/README.md

 ### Searching for Information

-- **User**: "Tell me about Rancard’s suitability for marketing campaigns."
+- **User**: "Tell me about Savannah Intelligence's suitability for marketing campaigns."
-- **Assistant**: "Based on a quick search, Rancard offers robust tools for targeted marketing campaigns, with a focus on mobile engagement and data-driven insights, making it suitable for businesses aiming to reach diverse audiences efficiently."
+- **Assistant**: "Based on a quick search, Savannah Intelligence offers robust tools for targeted marketing campaigns, with a focus on mobile engagement and data-driven insights, making it suitable for businesses aiming to reach diverse audiences efficiently."

 ## Project Structure